Australian Radiocommunications Standards and Equipment Supply Regulation

 The ACMA regulates equipment supply under the RC, EMR and EMC Labelling regimes.
 The notices require equipment falling within the scope of an ACMA standard to comply and be suitably labelled.
 (RCM)

 The regimes through ACMA standards, may reference other standards.
-Links to the ACMA standards referencing Australian Standards and other international standards can be found below:

 When a standard is adopted it has a time period included for review or revision, as these standards approach the expiry date they can be reviewed and either updated or extended.
 At present there is some activity with marine standards in other countries and the following information is applicable.